spider-themes/eazydocs/readme.txt

 - **Reading Assistant Tools:** There are available some important tools for better reading experience.
 Font Size switcher, Print option, TOC are developed for a consistent reading experience.

 - **Simple Navigation:** The tree view navigation helps readers to visualize the full structure of your doc.
 Helping them to move from one category to another easily.

+## 🔍 STRUCTURED LIVE SEARCH RESULTS ##
+The EazyDocs search is designed to provide relevant search results at every level.
+Its structured layout gives the users more context to understand the product.

+## 👁️ Read time, Views Count ##
+Let the readers know the total read time and the total views count of an article (ex: 2 Minutes to read) to let them know how popular an article.

+## 🤠 GET FEEDBACK FROM REAL VISITORS ##
+Get feedback easily, so you can efficiently develop and refine your knowledge base articles.
+Feedback helps you understand what content visitors find useful and engaging.
+Make your knowledge base more effective by identifying and refining unhelpful articles.

+## 🕒 RECENTLY VIEWED ARTICLES ##
+No need to memorize or remember the last viewed articles by the user.
+They can see and visit their recently visited articles at the bottom of doc single page

+## ⚙️ ADVANCED CUSTOMIZATION OPTIONS ##
+Customize documentation pages from settings or even add shortcode, Customizer, and more to get the full authority to make it stand out for your visitors.

+## 👨‍💻 DOCUMENTATION AND SUPPORT ##

+- For documentation and tutorials go to our [Documentation](https://helpdesk.spider-themes.net/docs/eazydocs-wordpress-plugin/)
+- If you have any more questions, visit our support on the Plugin’s [Forum](https://wordpress.org/support/plugin/eazydocs/)
+- For more information about features, FAQs and documentation, check out our website at [EazyDocs](https://spider-themes.net/eazydocs/)

 ### Author ###
 Brought to you by Md Jwel from [spider-themes](https://spider-themes.net)